opbokel/hellway/README.md

 ## Closing Thoughts
 A very special thanks to all the AtariAge community.
-You can get the most recent updates about Hellway in https://atariage.com/forums/topic/316402-hellway-an-atari-2600-homebrew-with-love/